NecipAkgz/fhevm-example-factory/docs/concepts/core/fhe-input-proof.md

 Input proof validation and batching strategies in FHEVM.
-Explains why proofs are essential (prevent garbage data, wrong types, and replay attacks) and demonstrates the gas-efficient batching pattern where one proof validates multiple encrypted inputs, saving ~50k gas per additional value.
+Explains why proofs are essential (preventing replay attacks and invalid data) and demonstrates gas-efficient batching where one proof validates multiple encrypted inputs.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: